 - Strait Jacket: Kept hers on after her son broke her out.

-- You Killed My Father You Killed My Son]]: Blames Spider-Girl for Crazy Eight's death.
+- You Killed My Son: Blames Spider-Girl for Crazy Eight's death.

 Carnage ( Moose Mansfield & Benjy Parker)